Samy-Ulz/bsd24_ulz_samuel/exercise4.md

 ## JUnit testing for Calculator Class

-I wrote three tests for every method in my CalculatorTest class to test the functionality of my Calculator class.
+I wrote three tests for the methods add(), subtract(), multiply() and divide() in my CalculatorTest class to test the functionality of my Calculator class.
-For every method I tested three cases:
+For these methods I tested three cases:
  - calling method with two positive numbers
  - calling method with one positive and one negative number
  - calling method with one positve number and zero

+To test my factorial() method I wrote three tests to:
+ - test factorial with a negative number
+ - test factorial with 0
+ - test factorial with a positive number